mozilla/open-leadership-training-series/_articles/introduction-to-open-leadership/stating-your-project-vision.md

 date: 2016-10-06 14:05:56
 time: "15 mins"
 following: _articles/opening-your-project.md
+summary: "Articulate your big idea, vision or dream that you want to achieve by working open, and experiment with expressing your vision in a short format."
+prereq: "Have completed previous modules in this section"
+format: >
+  *   Read and watch videos on this topic

+  *   Complete a thinking/writing assignment
+materials: "pencil and paper or computer-- a way of recording your statement."
 ---

 * TOC
 {:toc}

-## Summary

-Articulate your big idea, vision or dream that you want to achieve by working open, and experiment with expressing your vision in a short format.

-## Table of Contents

-1.5.1\.
-Your vision drives your project

-1.5.2\.
-Assignment: State your project vision

-## What you’ll need to start:

-*   Have completed previous modules in this section

-## What you’ll do:

-*   Read and watch videos on this topic
-*   Complete a thinking/writing assignment

-## Materials you’ll need:

-*   pencil and paper or computer-- a way of recording your statement.

-## Time to complete:

-*   15 minutes (5 minutes reading/watching videos, 10 mins on assignment)

 ## 1.5.1 Your vision drives your project